Which way to go?

 Because we know the market and the fact that we will only ever advise you independently, you can benefit greatly from our advice.
 We are very aware that if you go to a company offering three levels of service and you choose the lowest, they are going to try and sell you an ‘upgrade’.
 Because we will have been through all the options with you first then you will be in a much more knowledgeable and therefore stronger position.

 With this publishing option, the market is dominated by Author Solutions, which includes a number of companies such as Archway, Xlibris and AuthorHouse.
 Other companies are Wheatmark, Bookstand Publishing, First Choice Books, Virtualbookworm and Aventine Press.
+The one with the broadest sales reach, options for remaining in control of elements of your book’s publishing, and a 100% satisfaction guarantee is BookBaby.

 Do-it-yourself (DIY) publishing with a distributor